-For directors and PSCs applying to have their URA protected from disclosure to CRAs, the information will be protected from the time the application is registered by us.
+For members or PSCs applying to have their URA protected from disclosure to CRAs, the information will be protected from the time the application is registered by the registrar.

-For PSCs applying to have all of their information protected from disclosure on the public register, the relevant information will be protected from the time the application is registered by us.
+For PSCs applying to have all of their information protected from disclosure on the public register, the relevant information will be protected from the time your application is registered by us.

-In the cases of PSCs making retrospective applications to suppress their information from disclosure on the public register, we will suppress the information as soon as reasonably practicable.
+In the cases of PSCs making retrospective applications to suppress their information from disclosure on the public register, the registrar will suppress the information as soon as reasonably practicable.

-Where an application to suppress all a PSC's information has been made to us, the companies involved must not disclose the information.
-Companies should never disclose the URA of their directors or PSCs, regardless of any application for protection.
+Where an application to suppress all a PSC's information has been made to us, the LLPs involved must not disclose the information.
+LLPs should never disclose the URA of their members or PSCs, regardless of any application for protection.